Usbac/wolff/docs/stdlib.md

 isBool('1');
 ```

-Both of the calls showed above will return true.
+Both of the calls showed above will return `true`.

-Only the numeric values 1 and 0, and the strings 'true', 'false', '1' and '0' are counted as boolean.
+Only the numeric values `1` and `0`, and the strings 'true', 'false', '1' and '0' are counted as boolean.

 ### Is json